 It can be challenging to get an insurance company to offer you a fair settlement award for an injury as serious as one affecting the spine.
 Insurance claims adjusters will often try their best to convince claimants to settle for lowball amounts – especially for permanent and catastrophic injury claims.
 In an effort to save the insurer money, a claims adjuster might downplay the victim’s injuries and damages.
 Hiring a Kansas City spinal injury lawyer can enable you to combat these strategies as a claimant.
 Your Kansas City spine injury attorney will take the proper steps toward obtaining maximum compensation on your behalf while you concentrate on therapies, rehabilitation, and the future.

 Types of Spinal Injuries

-At the Wendt Law Firm P.C., we can represent clients with all types of spinal injuries during claims in Kansas City, ranging from spinal concussions to permanent paralysis.
+At the Wendt Law Firm P.C., we can represent clients with all types of spinal injuries during claims in Kansas City, ranging from spinal concussions to permanent paralysis and other long-term issues.
 We understand the dynamics of spine injuries, as well as the laws related to these types of accident claims.
 Find out if we are the right fit for your injury lawsuit as a patient with any kind of spine injury in Kansas City.